 Find camps, classes and activities in and around OKC to keep your kids busy during their fall break!
-Whether you are looking for a something to strenghten your child’s skills or to help them discover a new passion, we’ve got you covered with this round up of fall break camps, classes and activities.
+Whether you are looking for something to strengthen your child’s skills or to help them discover a new passion, we’ve got you covered with this round-up of fall break camps, classes and activities.

-(This is a working list last updated Sept.
-12, 2019.
+(This is a working list last updated on Aug.
+15, 2023.
 If you know of an activity we should include, email us at firstname.lastname@example.org)

 Fall Break Camps, Classes & Activities